Which channel is Thursday Night Football on tonight? How to watch - ExBulletin

 Who's playing Thursday Night Football tonight?

-The NFL Week 9 Thursday Night Football game between the Houston Texans And Jets from New York will be played at MetLife Stadium in East Rutherford, NJ
+The NFL Week 10 Thursday Night Football game between the Cincinnati Bengals And Baltimore Ravens will be played at M&T Bank Stadium in Baltimore.

 How can you watch Thursday Night Football tonight?